Award winning Canadian certified translation service with experience and a reputation you can trust!

-Call 888-294-3032 or click the button in the upper right for more information on our business document translation services, conference interpreters for meetings, and instant phone interpreters for customer and client interactions - all for the Saskatoon area!
+Call 888-294-3032 or click the button in the upper right for more information or a quote for our business document translation services, conference interpreters for meetings, and instant phone interpreters for customer and client interactions - all for the Saskatoon area!

 Many businesses use

 our translation services in the Saskatoon

 Language Marketplace is one of the fastest growing privately owned translation companies

 in Canada.
 Language Marketplace provides local translation and interpretation services

 in Saskatoon, Canada.
 We provide translation services and interpretation services

 The Saskatoon area was inhabited long before any permanent settlement was established, to which the ongoing archaeological work at Wanuskewin Heritage Park and other locations bears witness.
 Canada's First Nations population has been increasingly urbanized.
 This is very apparent in Saskatoon, where the First Nations population increased by 382% from 1981 to 2001 according to Canada Statistics; however, a portion of this increase, possibly as much as half, is believed to be due to more people identifying themselves as Aboriginal in the census rather than migration or birth rate.
 Saskatoon has a higher percentage of First Nations population than any other major Canadian city at nearly 9%, although Winnipeg and Regina both exceed 8%; in certain neighborhoods such as Pleasant Hill, this percentage exceeds 40%.

 Saskatoon is a city located in the province of Saskatchewan, Canada, on the South Saskatchewan River.
 Saskatoon has a metropolitan population of over 240,000.
 According to Canada Census 2006 the Mean household income for Saskatoon was $ 41,991.00.